progmamun/Next-level-web-development/Mission-01/Module-02/readme.md

 4. Object, Literal Types and Optional types
 5. Functions in typescript

-- if return type is not, use `void`
+- if function not return anything, use `void`

 6. Spread, Rest, Default Parameters and Destructuring